 Sustainability Studies Advising

-Beth has time during the following days for students to schedule to meet with her regarding the Sustainability Studies Minor:
+Grant has time during the following days for students to schedule to meet with him regarding the Sustainability Studies Minor:

 The Sustainability Studies Minor is an interdisciplinary program drawing students from all colleges and departments who want to learn about sustainability, with no pre-requisites.
 Students must earn at least 15 credits through five or more courses.
 A current listing of required core courses and all electives is at University Catalog Sustainability Studies Minor.
 The program is flexible, allowing students to petition for courses that are not listed to count towards the Minor, allowing study abroad to count for up to 6 credits and allowing courses that count towards the major or another minor to count towards the Sustainability Studies Minor.
 The requirements are easy to follow: